dlouangr/agile-blog/_posts/2023-9-25-Project-Scope-and-Constraint.md

 2. **Document Everything**: As you progress through your project, you will notice the gradual increase of clarity on your project scope and what you need to do to complete your project goals.
-It is important that you document every sprint or process that occurs, this will be your reference point throughout your project life cycle.
+It is important that you document every sprint or process that occurs, this will be your reference point throughout your project life cycle.[^2]

 3. **Prioritize Requirements**: Categorize the requirements based on the stakeholders priorities of what the project should have or what should be the main features for the project.
 There needs to be some critical elements in the project that gives it meaning or purpose, so